Budapest Self Guided

 Climbing the stairs at St. Stephen’s was a superb way to wrap up our time in Budapest and almost two months of travel in Europe.
 The view of the Christmas markets below, the Danube, and Castle Hill in the distance was mesmerizing.
 This is what travel is all about.

-We talked about what’s next and decided we would feel best if we went home to edit the rest of the photos, and catch up on the diary so that when we would arrive in Denmark the following morning, we could have a Christmas break.
+We talked about what’s next and decided it would be best if we went home to edit the rest of the photos and catch up on the diary so that when we arrived in Denmark the following morning, we could have a Christmas break.

 Looking for more from Budapest?
 Check these two posts: